jeyanandhini/phase-1-Anjura/Generic Pointers.md

 # Generic Pointers

-👉 When a variable is declared as being a pointer to type void, it is known as a generic pointer.
+👉 When a variable is declared as being a pointer to type *void*, it is known as a generic pointer.

-👉 All the pointers; irrespective of the type, require same amount of memory because they all store address.
+👉 All the pointers; irrespective of the type, require *same* amount of memory because they all store address.
 So, why do we need different data types?

 ### why do we need the different data types?